Cacti/cacti/docs/README.md

 # Cacti Documentation

-Documenation for the `develop` branch is accessible in the `documentation` repository.
+Documentation for the `develop` branch is accessible in the `documentation` repository.

 https://github.com/Cacti/documentation/blob/develop/README.md